Whistle Down the Wind (1996 musical): Subsequent productions

 A US tour began in Houston in September 2007, and ended in February 2008 in Norfolk, Virginia.
 The production was again directed and produced by Bill Kenwright, who had expressed his intention to take the show to Broadway.
 It starred Eric Kunze as The Man and Andrea Ross as Swallow.
 In each city, local children were added to the cast.
 Planned Los Angeles and San Francisco dates were cancelled.

 Kenwright presented a second UK tour in 2010, opening at the Liverpool Empire on 20 January and moving onto venues including Bristol and Edinburgh.
 Jonathan Ansell played The Man, and Carly Bawden was Swallow.

 2022 saw a small revival of the show, at the Watermill Theatre in Newbury, England.
 It was directed by Tom Jackson Greaves, and featured a cast of 12 actor-musicians, starring Lydia White as Swallow, and Robert Tripolino as The Man.
 The show had a strictly limited run, from July 2022 through to Sept 2022.
 It was reviewed favourably by The Guardian, receiving 5 stars out of 5.
 It was also nominated for "Best Musical Production" in the 2022 UK Theatre Awards.

+A new production was workshopped and presented in a developmental concert at the Bardavon 1869 Opera House in Poughkeepsie, New York, as part of New York Stage and Film's Summer Season in 2026.
+A co-production with Deaf West Theatre, it was directed by Bill Rauch and featured a cast of both hearing and deaf actors.
+Similar to prior productions by Deaf West including Spring Awakening and Big River, the production aims to incorporate American Sign Language into the storytelling of the musical.